nasa/harmony-netcdf-to-zarr/README.md

 #### Python & Project Dependencies (Optional)

-If you would like to do local development outside of Docker, install Python, create a Python virtualenv, and install the project dependencies.
+If you would like to do local development outside of Docker, install Python, create a Python virtual environment, and install the project dependencies.

 If you have [pyenv](https://github.com/pyenv/pyenv) and